ARTS-Laboratory/Dataset-battery-electro-thermal-characterization/BatteryData/Samsung 30Q 3000mah/Cleaned 650 Cycle Dataset (3 Cells)/README.md

 # Battery Test Data Overview

 This dataset contains charge and discharge data files from 3 independent cells.
 Each file captures key measurements recorded at ~1 second intervals during the cycling process.
 The data is structured into seven columns, as outlined below.
+This is the first of many long term cycling test, there were several times where cells were either over or undercharged.
+These issues have been resolved for future tests.

 ## Data Columns